dfds/dojo/workshops/micro-frontend-architecture-deep-dive/katas/3/kata/README.md

 ### 5. Add our newly minted custom elements to the page
-Once we have registered our custom elements in the DOM using them is simply a matter adding our custom mark-up.
+Once we have defined our custom elements in the DOM using them is simply a matter adding our custom mark-up.

 ```
 <html>
 <body>
     <script src="custom-element.js"></script>
     <script>
-        document.registerElement('custom-element', CustomElement);
+        customElements.define('custom-element', CustomElement);
     </script>
     <link rel="import" href="https://raw.githubusercontent.com/dfds/ded-dojo/master/workshops/micro-frontend-architecture-deep-dive/katas/2/final/messages.html" />
     <script>